arvindcj/testignore/README.md

 # Testignore
-*Used to temporarily disable Taged Tests.*
+*Used to temporarily disable Tagged Tests.*

 ## Usage

 ```
 require 'testignore'

-# if no 'testignore_file' is specified defaults to '.testignore'
+# if no 'testignore_file' is specified, it defaults to '.testignore'
 ignore = Testignore::File.new 'testignore_file'

 # Ignoring RSpec Tests.